Kyotango is a land of fresh air, clean water and delicious food.

 - Exhilarating views of wild and varied terrain

 - Families wanting cultural and educational experiences

 - Solo travelers getting away from it all

-2.5 HRS FROM KYOTO CITY
+2 HOURS FROM KYOTO CITY

 flavor, culture & little pleasures of Kyotango

 From early spring to late autumn there are always some local fruits in season and

 The local sake brewers make use the of high quality rice to produce excellent sake, and many of them offer a tasting sample if you visit their shop.